+- 1. Bend the b7th a whole step to the root bend the G note at the 8th fret of the B string up one whole step to the A root note.
+You can also bend the same note an octave lower at the G note at the 5th fret on the D string bend up one whole step to the A root note.

+2. Bend the 4th a half step to the blue note - bend the D note on the 7th fret of the G string up one half step to the Eb note.
-1. Bend the b7th a whole step to the root - bend the G note at the 8th fret of the B string up one whole step to the A root note.
-You can Bend the britt a whole step to the root - bend the G note at the 5th fret on the D string bend up one whole step to the A root note.
-Bend the 4th a half step to the blue note - bend the D note on the 7th fret of the G string up one half step to the Eb note.
-Bend the 4th degree a whole step to the fifth - bend the D note on the 7th fret of the G string up one whole step to the E note.
-(The 4th or D note can be bent either a whole or a half step).

-4. Bend the b3rd a full step to the 4^{th} - bend the \dot{C} note at the 8^{th} fret of the high E string one whole step to the D note.

-5. Unison bend - Utilize your 4th finger to bend the G note on the 8th fret of the B string a whole step to an A note while playing the A note at the 5th fret of the high E string with your 1st finger.

-6. Unison bend - Utilize your 3rd finger to bend the D note on the 7th fret of the G string a whole step to an E note while playing the E note at the 5th fret of the B string with your 1st finger.

-7. Double stop bend - bend two strings a half step each with your 3rd finger.
-Bend the D note at the 7th fret of the G string one half step while also bending the F# note at the 7th fret of the B string one half step.

-8. Double stop bend - with your 3rd finger bend the D note at the 7th fret of the G string a whole step while plaving the G note on the B string with your 4th finger.

-9. b3rd to major 3rd bend - bend the b3rd or C notes a guarter to a half step to the major 3rd.
+3. Bend the 4th degree a whole step to the F note on the 7th fret of the G string up one whole step to the E note.
+(The 4th - or D note can be bent either a whole or a half step). - 4.
+Bend the b3rd a full step to the 4th bend the C note at the 8th fret of the high E string one whole step to the D note. - 5.
+Unison bend Utilize your 4th finger to bend the G note on the 8th fret of the B string a whole step to an A note while playing the A note at the 5th fret of the high E string with your 1st finger. - 6.
+Unison bend Utilize your 3rd finger to bend the D note on the 7th fret of the G string a whole step to an E note while playing the E note at the 5th fret of the B string with your 1st finger. - 7.
+Double stop bend bend two strings a half step each with your 3rd finger.
+Bend the D note at the 7th fret of the G string one half step while also bending the F# note at the 7th fret of the B string one half step. - 8.
+Double stop bend with your 3rd finger bend the D note at the 7th fret of the G string a whole step while playing the G note on the B string with your 4th finger. - 9. b3rd to major 3rd bend bend the b3rd or C notes a quarter to a half step to the major 3rd.
 This is a very cool bend as the b3rd is a very ambiguous note in this scale.
 It sometimes will sound great as the b3rd but also as a major 3rd like when playing over a 7th chord.
 So this note has some play in it and you don't have to be exact with the bend - play with it and you will soon be utilizing it all the time.